Resilience through diversification: lessons learned from MOVE America

 Earlier this month, Arity attended MOVE America, the first edition of this conference to happen in the US, and the first edition that was virtual.
 Though we missed the usual buzz of the in-person conference, we enjoyed the conversations and connections that we made through the virtual event.

 In particular, the roundtable that Arity hosted alongside movmi generated discussions we’ll continue to explore.
-Through an interactive discussion on how COVID trends to-date mean opportunities across shared mobility, the gig economy, and delivery services, we identified the top 6 ways that mobility is changing – the changes that services need to adopt for resilience in the future.
+Through an interactive discussion on how COVID trends to-date mean opportunities across sharing economy, the gig economy, and delivery services, we identified the top 6 ways that mobility is changing – the changes that services need to adopt for resilience in the future.

 Top 6 Ways Mobility is Changing Post-COVID